orange2moon/philoctetes/README.md

 [x] Add a curve for the TRRS conector.

 __PCB Both Sides__
+[x] fix the annotations
-[] change the footprints from sod-323 to sod-323-handsolder.
+[] change the footprints from sod-323 to sod-123.
+    - The Kicad library footprints look too small for hand soldering.
 [] Update the footprints in the PCB builder.
-[] Repair and update nets.
+[] Redo diode placement
-[] Recheck routing.
+[] Redo routing
-[] Move diodes to better accomidate case.
-[] Improve the footprint placement of the diodes.
-They are too close together and the Ali-express diodes don't fit well.
 [] Improve the silkscreen placements.
 [x] Improve the placement of the oled display.
 [x] Add a case mount point to the far outside.